philsjh/philsjh/README.md

 ### Hi there, I'm Phil aka philsjh 👋

-## I'm a software architect based in Antrim
+## I'm a software architect based in Ireland 🇮🇪

 ## Technologies:
 - Python